Stock market today: Wall Street falls after hot jobs data raises threat of high rates

 Other reports on Thursday offered a nuanced picture.
 One said employers advertised fewer job openings in May than expected.
 That could mean less upward pressure on inflation.
 A separate report meanwhile said growth in U.S. services industries remains hot and accelerated in June.

 Friday's jobs report will likely have a much bigger impact on Wall Street than anything else this week.
-If it's strong like the ADP report, it could mean counterintuitive pain for stocks because it would push the Fed to keep the brakes on the economy.
-That would raise the risk of a recession later on even if it prevents one for the moment.
+If it's strong like the ADP report, it could mean counterintuitive pain for stocks because it would push the Fed to keep the brakes on the economy in hopes of getting inflation under wraps.
+That would raise the risk of a recession later on, even if the strong job market is what's preventing a downturn at the moment.

 “Whether it’s that big of a number” as what the ADP report suggested “or even half of that, it would still be showing that the labor market is very strong and the Fed has not done enough to get inflation down," said Megan Horneman, chief investment officer at Verdence Capital Advisors.